jariarkko/arch-model-t/draft-arkko-iab-data-minimisation-principle.md

 that the damage resulting from a compromise of keying material has limited impact.

-On the client side, a the client may trust that another party handles information appropriately, but take steps to ensure or verify that this is actually the case.
+On the client side, the client may trust that another party handles information appropriately, but take steps to ensure or verify that this is the case.
 For instance, as discussed above, the client can encrypt a message only to the actual final recipient, even if the server holds our message before it is delivered.
-In some case the client may also verify correct behaviour, e.g., through confidential computing attestations.
+In some case the client may also verify correct behavior, e.g., through confidential computing attestations.

-## Principle: Data and recipient minimisation
+## Principle: Data and recipient minimization

 PRINCIPLE: Information should not be disclosed, stored, or routed in cleartext through services that do not absolutely need to have that